-- 1. Any person handling ballot papers is to be appointed as an election official under the Electoral Act or an electoral official under the Local Government Act. - 2.
+- 1. Any person handling ballot papers is to be appointed as an election official under the Electoral Act. - 2.
 Any person appointed as an election official for the purpose of these procedures or who is exercising functions in relation to technology assisted voting must sign an acknowledgement of their obligations as to secrecy related to technology assisted voting.